capture-the-flag/capture-the-flag-2017/index.md

 ## The objective

 The game is over when someone wins.
-A team wins when both flags are flying at their base.
+A team wins when BOTH FLAGS are flying at their base.

 ## Active players